DOI-USGS/ISIS3/CONTRIBUTING.md

 * You must have a Redmine issue assigned to you before submitting a pull request.
 * You must complete the Developer Checklist before submitting your pull request.
 * When submitting a pull request, you must include the Redmine issue number in the title of the pull request.
 Use the "Fixes #0000" format.

+## What can I expect from the ISIS3 development team?
+### Response Time
+Our response time will depend on availablity and scheduling.
+### Feedback
+Our feedback will address any discrepencies related to the contribution guidelines, our coding standards and style guide, and our code review checklist.